8601 McAlpine Park Dr, Charlotte, NC 28211 704-295-0137

 Where do I get an application?

-Applications are available at the school, or you can download using the link below.
+Applications are available at the school, or you can download an application here.

 Are you a college prep school?